The creativity of author, designer and publisher Ben Arogundade

 Malcolm X’s hair revisionism was subsumed into his manifesto of black self-determination and civil rights, which peaked in the 1960s.
 African Americans, influenced by the cultural mandates of ‘Black is beautiful’ and ‘Black power’, suddenly rejected their processed hairstyles, and for a while at least, Afro hair took centre stage.

 FAMILY BACKGROUND: Civil rights leader Malcolm X's parents, Louise and Earl Little.
 His mother was of part-Scottish ancestry, which Malcolm came to hate.
 BOYHOOD: Malcolm X as a young boy.

-The number of people worldwide who Google the term, “Detroit Red Malcolm X”, each month.
+The number of people worldwide who Google the phrase, “Detroit Red Malcolm X” each month.

-The number of people worldwide who Google the term, “Malcolm X red hair color”, and “Malcolm X conk”, each month.
+The number of people worldwide who Google the phrase, “Malcolm X red hair color”, and “Malcolm X conk”each month.

-*All figures for “Malcolm X's Red Hair - The Stats”, supplied by Google.
+*All figures for “Malcolm X’s Red Hair Color - According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.

 FROM THE ARCHIVES: MALCOLM X ON THE STATE OF BLACK BEAUTY - MAY 5, 1962